Blocss/blocss/doc/components.md

 ### Component scope

-The component's core class name (e.g., `component-name`) reserves a namespace that can only be used by that component.
+The component's core class name (e.g., `c-component-name`) reserves a namespace that can only be used by that component.

 Avoid tight coupling between components, even if that means the code is not as